turneps403/ensembl-api-test-one/README.rst

 DESCRIPTION
 ===========

-Script to convert the co-ordinates of one assembly to another
+Scripts to convert the co-ordinates of one assembly to another.

+* my-assembly-mapper.pl contains a sample of working with Perl API with a single region
+* my-bunch-mapper.pl just sending a bunch of request to REST API

 USAGE EXAMPLE
 =============